 DuPont’s growth has been driven by successes in gunpowder in the 19th century and by polymers in the 20th century.
-In the 21st century Chad Holliday hoped that DuPont could prosper by improving the environment.
-In 2007 DuPont claimed that US$5 billion of its US$29 billion of revenues came from sustainable products, e.g., bio-PDO (a corn-based material, 1-3 propanediol, with many uses) and Tyvek® (to increase energy efficiency).
-Meanwhile – to keep investors’ attentions on the firm’s stock – DuPont repurchased US$5 billion of its shares in 2007 and continued to reduce its dependence on commodity chemicals.
+In the 21st century management hoped that DuPont could prosper by improving the environment.
+In 2007 DuPont claimed that US$5 Billion of its US$29 Billion of revenues came from sustainable products, e.g., bio-PDO (a corn-based material, 1-3 propanediol, with many uses) and Tyvek® (to increase energy efficiency).
+Meanwhile – to keep investors’ attentions on the firm’s stock – DuPont repurchased US$5 Billion of its shares in 2007 and continued to reduce its dependence on commodity chemicals.

+DuPont’s commodity fibers, polymers and chemical businesses were mighty cash cows that generated the cash needed to expand into bio-engineered product lines.
+Chad Holliday believed that DuPont should move away from these big and comfortable lines of business and into arenas with higher growth potential (but higher risk).

 1999

-With the proceeds from the US$11.7 billion of proceeds from the Conoco split off, DuPont used US$10 billion to complete a takeover of Pioneer Hi-Bred International (a leading hybrid seed company) with the objective of applying genetic engineering to use of transgenic crops in polymers rather than in foods.
+With US$10 Billion of the proceeds from the Conoco split off, DuPont completed a takeover of Pioneer Hi-Bred International (the leading hybrid seed company) with the objective of applying genetic engineering to use of transgenic crops in polymers rather than for foods.
 (Successful creation of transgenic feedstocks would reduce DuPont’s dependence on dirty, depletable petroleum.)
 Skeptics snorted that it would take a generation – not the decade that Holliday was promising – for renewable feedstocks to become a significant share of the current petrochemicals asset base.
+In 1999 only 20 percent of DuPont’s corporate revenues came from life sciences sources.
+DuPont reported its revenues were generated by: performance coatings and polymers [$6,485 Billion or 22 percent of total]; nylon [$4,554 Billion or 15.5 percent]; specialty polymers [$4,508 Billion or 15 percent]; pigments and chemicals [$3,907 Billion or 13 percent]; specialty fibers [$3,452 Billion or 12 percent]; agricultural and nutrition [$2,511 Billion or 8.5 percent]; Pioneer Hy-Brid® Seeds [$1,938 Billion or 6 percent]; pharmaceuticals [$1,487 Billion or 5 percent]; and other [$456 million or 1.5 percent].

-DuPont also began to “de-materialize” their product line – a movement in which they strived to deliver more performance while using fewer materials, e.g., polyester film products that are thinner but stronger command higher prices and customers are willing to pay premiums for them when making electronic components.
+In 1999 DuPont began a campaign to “de-materialize” their product line – a movement by which they strived to deliver more performance while using fewer materials, e.g., polyester film products that are thinner but stronger command higher prices for customers that were willing to pay premiums for them when making electronic components.

 Although DuPont’s top management team was enamored by the potential of biotechnology, successful integration of biology with chemistry to create new products could take decades to implement.
 DuPont was also implementing productivity improvement programs to generate more revenues with fewer resources and promoting its knowledge and resources to generate bigger benefits from established brands – Kevlar® (for bullet-proof vests), Corian® (for countertops and furniture), Teflon® (to protect clothing as well as pots and pans), Tyvek® for protecting clothing, gift wrap and house construction, and Lycra® spandex fiber.
 It was putting more resources behind promising product lines that it had already developed, such as the electronic-materials business that was selling to makers of flat panel displays, batteries and fuel cells.
 Even DuPont’s old, core polyester and nylon businesses were increasing revenues in 1999.